 Location matters: Where to use digital display boards

 Bauer et al. note that, when planning digital advertising campaigns, ‘location is more important than content’ .
 This alludes to their findings that DS is noticed more often when placed in an unconventional location.
 They found that in a city centre surrounded by lots of adverts, passersby would often ignore a digital sign, whereas they would pay attention when the same ad was displayed in a university.
 This relates to our earlier point regarding ‘display blindness’, and strengthens the argument against overwhelming customers with too much signage.

 Interestingly, the type of store you are displaying signs and posters in can affect their effectiveness.
-Roggeveen also found that digital displays can have a positive effect on sales in large stores and hypermarkets, but can conversely have a negative effect on sales in small businesses .
+Roggeveen also found that in-store digital advertising can have a positive effect on sales in large stores and hypermarkets, but can conversely have a negative effect on sales in small businesses .

-Understand the difference between three main types of display location below, and which is the most effective for your purpose.
+Understand the difference between the three main types of display location below, and which is the most effective for your purpose.
 You can then cater your choice of display to the different areas.

 Point of Transit (POT)

 Customers pass by POT, such as in corridors or on escalators where they may be open to influence.

 Point of Wait (POW)